Antoine Dupont: International career

-In 2016, he was selected for the France U-20 team for the 2016 World Rugby Under 20 Championship.
+In 2016, Dupont was selected for the France U-20 team for the 2016 World Rugby Under 20 Championship.
 He was one of the stars of the tournament scoring 36 points which included 5 tries.
 In November 2016, he was selected for the French Barbarian team which played and beat Australia.

 Dupont was called up to the French first team for the first time ahead of France's fourth 2017 Six Nations Championship match against Italy as a replacement for Maxime Machenaud.
 He made his debut in that game coming on for Baptiste Serin in the 72nd minute of an eventual 40–18 away win.

+In 2020, Dupont was named Player of the Championship during following the 2020 Six Nations Championship.

+In 2022, Dupont was named as France's stand-in captain in the absence of Charles Ollivon.
+Later that year, France won the 2022 Six Nations Championship, achieving the Grand Slam as a result.
+This was France's first Six Nations Championship win since 2010.
+Dupont was awarded Player of the Championship for the second time.
+Though France did not win the 2023 Six Nations tournament, Dupont claimed his third Player of the Championship trophy, equalling Brian O'Driscoll as the only player to win the award three times.

 He is the third French captain after Fabien Pelous and Thierry Dusautoir to have beaten Australia, New Zealand and South Africa.
+He was selected to captain the 34-man squad for France as they hosted the 2023 Rugby World Cup.
+They would advance past the Pool stage, however they exited the tournament in the quarterfinals after losing to eventual winners South Africa.